crteezy/java-lagrange-four-square-algorithm/README.md

-# java-lagrange-four-square-algorithm
- Lagrange's four-square theorem
+# Lagrange's four-square theorem with recursion

  A perfect square is an integer than can be written as the square of another integer.
 For example: